 - WhatsApp (essential for international check-ins with family and friends)

 - Foursquare/Yelp (the best for finding quick restaurant/coffee/drink recos on the go)

-The only time I’ve paid to check luggage in the past 6 years was when I moved to London.
-These secrets to packing light help ensure I carry-on every time.
+SE Asia adventure aside, the only time I’ve paid to check luggage in the past 6 years was when I moved to London.
+My secrets to packing light help ensure I carry-on every time.

-- For whatever reason, I destroy luggage.
-This American Tourister carry-on can take a beating, fits every airline’s baggage restrictions (even budget carriers), and fits a ton of stuff- I use it for weekend trips, as well as 2+ weeks away
+Suitcase: For whatever reason, I destroy luggage.
+Seriously- split zippers, tears in the lining, broken wheels, you name it.
+This American Tourister carry-on can take a beating, fits every airline’s baggage restrictions (even budget carriers), and holds a ton of stuff.
+I use it for weekend trips, as well as 2+ weeks away